 String specifying the action to use when cloning files from src to dest.

-• "copy": copy the files from src to dest.
+• "copy": copy all files within src to their corresponding locations in dest.

-• "link": create a hard link from the files in src to their new locations in dest.
+• "link": create a hard link from each file in src to its corresponding location in dest.
 If this fails, we silently fall back to a copy.
-This mode is the default approach.

-• "symlink": create a symbolic link from the files in src to their new locations in dest.
-Each symbolic link refers to an absolute path in the original directory, which is useful when the contents of dest might be moved (but the original directory will not).
+• "symlink": create a symbolic link from each file in src to its corresponding location in dest.
+Each symbolic link contains the absolute path in the corresponding file in its original directory, which is useful when the contents of dest might be moved (but the original directory will not).

-• "relsymlink": create a symbolic link from the files in src to their new locations in dest.
-Each symbolic link refers to an relative path to its corresponding file in the original directory, which is useful when both src and dest are moved together, e.g., as they are part of the same parent object like a SummarizedExperiment.
+• "relsymlink": create a symbolic link from each file in src to its corresponding location in dest.
+Each symbolic link contains the minimal relative path to the corresponding file in the original directory, which is useful when both src and dest are moved together, e.g., as they are part of the same parent object like a SummarizedExperiment.

 Value